adam-munoz/feeds-for-needs-ui/README.md

 # FeedsForNeedsUi

 The hardest part for any fitness goal is figuring out what to eat.
-Feeds for Needs helps people create a meal plan that fits macros.
+Feeds for Needs helps people feed based on their needs.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.4.